Coachella 2025 lineup: Who’s performing weekend one?

 Friday (April 11 and 18)

-In addition to Lady Gaga, who returns at the top of the bill after having headlined the festival in 2017, Friday will feature Missy Elliott, rising pop star Benson Boone, The Marías, White Lotus star and BLACKPINK member LISA, The Prodigy, Parcels, FKA twigs, Mustard, and Mau P.
+In addition to Lady Gaga, who returns at the top of the bill after having headlined the festival in 2017, Friday will feature Missy Elliott, rising pop star Benson Boone, The Marías, White Lotus star and BLACKPINK member LISA, The Prodigy, Parcels, Mustard, and Mau P. FKA Twigs had previously appeared on Friday’s lineup, but she has since had to drop out for “unexpected personal reasons.”

 GloRilla, Yeat, The Go-Go’s, MARINA, Dio, Tyla, Sara Landry, Thee Sacred Souls, d4vd, Artemas, Miike Snow, Three 6 Mafia, Chris Lorenzo, SAINt JHN, 4batz, Vintage Culture, Tink, Maribou State, Eyedress, and A. G. Cook, are also among Friday’s artists.